amagimedia/avplumber/README.md

 1 input, 1 output: `av::VideoFrame`/`av::AudioSamples`

--   `timeout` (float) - default 1, seconds to wait for input frame before inserting frozen or backup frame
+-   `timeout` (float, seconds) - default 1, seconds to wait for input frame before inserting frozen or backup frame
 -   `correction_group` (string, name of instance-shared object) -
     optional, defaults to `"default"`, used for sharing the clock between